A Unified Framework for Continual Learning and Unlearning: Experiments and Results

-\textbf{Results on CIFAR-10}\\ \textit{\underline{Single task CL-UL with $2\times5$ distribution:}} The impact of varying buffer sizes on continual learning and single task unlearning in a $2\times5$ task distribution setting is illustrated in Table~\ref{tab:cifar10_2x5_1}.
-For a buffer size of 200, unlearning Task 2 results in $0 \%$ accuracy for that task, indicating effective unlearning.
+The impact of varying buffer sizes on continual learning and single task unlearning in a $2\times5$ task distribution setting is illustrated in Table~\ref{tab:cifar10_2x5_1} for CIFAR-10.
+For a buffer size of 200, unlearning Task 2 results in $\sim0 \%$ accuracy for that task, indicating effective unlearning.
 However, this process also leads to a significant drop in the accuracy of Task 1, with a decrease from $99.4\%$ to $87.4\%$ reflecting the challenge of retaining prior knowledge.
-As the buffer size increases to 500, the retention of Task 1's accuracy after unlearning Task 2 improves, dropping only to $92.1\%$.
+As the buffer size increases to 500, the retention of Task 1 accuracy after unlearning Task 2 improves, dropping only to $92.1\%$.
 Similarly, other tasks show stable performance with minimal accuracy loss.
 When the buffer size is further increased to 5120, the retention of accuracy improves significantly across all tasks, with Task 1 maintaining $97.2\%$ accuracy after unlearning Task 2.
 This trend highlights that larger buffer sizes are more effective in preserving task accuracy during the unlearning process.
+Results on ciFAIR-10 (Table~\ref{tab:cifair10_2x5_1}) shows effective unlearning of Task 2 across all buffer sizes, as evidenced by the post-unlearning accuracy dropping to $\sim0\%$.
+However, the retained accuracy for Task 1 exhibits a dip if the buffer size is increased from 200 to 500, showing an average drop of $52.9\%$ and $64.9\%$ respectively.
+In contrast, a larger buffer size of 5120 results in better retention, with a noticeable improvement across all tasks, especially in the retention of Task 1.